About PaymentLeaks

 Founder, PaymentLeaks

 Over 12 years in payments infrastructure, correspondent banking, and international settlement.
-Has worked in the systems that move money between countries — SWIFT, ISO 20022, clearing, and instant payment networks.
+Has worked in the systems that move money between countries — interbank messaging, clearing, and instant payment networks.
 Built PaymentLeaks because no intelligence source spoke the language of the people who actually operate the infrastructure.

 What is PaymentLeaks